stallman-j/ekonomR/vignettes/basic-plotting.md

 There's a more involved exercise at the very end that you can build out on your own in an R script by modifying the code in here.

 We'll be plotting country-level emissions data from the Global Carbon Budget, which you can learn about [here](https://globalcarbonbudget.org/).
+(To add: Proper data citation)

 The data we'll use has been cleaned and loaded into the package `ekonomR`.
-If you've already installed `ekonomR` before starting this vignette, you'll need to re-install it correctly so that you can access this update.

-First, go into the "Packages" tab in RStudio and make sure that `ekonomR` is *unchecked*.
-If you don't do this, you might get an error message or R will have to restart.
+## New Installation

-Then run the next two lines in your console.
+Run these two lines in your console.
 This will allow the updated version of `ekonomR` to get installed into your library.
+If you've already installed the R package `remotes`, comment out that line with a `#` sign in front.

 ``` r